telprotocol/telprotocol/README.md

 Telprotocol is a decentralized communication network based on SIP-Protocol.
 It can be used for dialing telephone, text message service, video calling .

 The architecture of telprotocol is a peer-to-peer protocol architecture.
-The core data is stored in the chain as NFT.
-Telprotocol supports multiple chains and cross-chain transfers, and users can also use it on ethereum, arbitrum, optimism, zksync, etc .
+The core data is stored in the chain .
+Telprotocol supports multiple chains and users can also use it on ethereum, arbitrum, optimism, zksync, etc .

 # What problems does Telprotocol solve?